Proper Hamiltonian Cycles in Edge-Colored Multigraphs: Bounds for c-edge-colored multigraphs,

 Suppose that for every vertex $v$ in $G^c$ we have $d(v) \geq 3n-6$.
 Then $m \geq \frac{1}{2}\sum_v (3n-6) = \frac{3n^2-6n}{2} \geq 3\binom{n-1}{2}+n = \frac{3n^2-7n+6}{2}$ for $n\geq 6$.
 Therefore by Theorem~\ref{3colgen} we obtain a proper Hamiltonian cycle in $G^c$.

 We can assume next that there exists a vertex $v$ in $G^c$ such that $d(v) \leq 3n-7$.
-Suppose now that there exists one vertex $w$ in $G^c$ such that $d(w) \geq 3n-4$.
+Suppose now that there exists a vertex $w$ in $G^c$ such that $d(w) \geq 3n-4$.
 Clearly $v \neq w$.
 Now we remove $w$ from $G^c$ obtaining a multigraph with at least $3\binom{n-1}{2}+4 - 3(n-1)=3\binom{n-2}{2}+1$ edges.
 By Theorem~\ref{3colorsPHP}, $G^c-\{w\}$ has a proper Hamiltonian path.
-Since $d(w) \geq 3n-4$ (i.e. at most on edge is missing at $w$), we can easily join $w$ to the endpoints of this proper path in order to obtain a proper Hamiltonian cycle in $G^c$.
+Since $d(w) \geq 3n-4$ (i.e. at most one edge is missing at $w$), we can easily join $w$ to the endpoints of this proper path in order to obtain a proper Hamiltonian cycle in $G^c$.
 In what follows assume that for every vertex $w\neq v$ in $G^c$ we have $d(w) \leq 3n-5$.
-No we distinguish between the following two cases depending on the neighbors of $v$.
+Now we distinguish between the following two cases depending on the neighbors of $v$.